 Tableau 2020.2 was a substantial release with new features like Relationships, Metrics, and Set Controls.
 Personally, until I am presented the opportunity to apply my skills and use these features, it never fully sets in.
 The below video and corresponding dashboard are just that, a workshop to help learn the new features while also building something useful in the process!

-Need help upgrading your Tableau Server to the latest version?
-Our certified Tableau Server experts can help!
+Need help upgrading Tableau Server to the latest version, or migrating to Tableau Cloud?
+Our certified Tableau experts can help!

 Analyzing Google Finance with Google Sheets